fdeslandes-wk/wallaby-bug-order-files-by-reference-comments/README.md

 1. Run wallaby
 1. You will have a `Super expression must either be null or a function, not undefined` error because the files are in the wrong order.

-The error was reproduced with wallaby in VSCode 2017-03-01
+The error was reproduced with wallaby in VSCode 2017-03-01, version  v1.0.390